themorgancast/til/React/react-performance.md

 - React keeps the history of your hooks
 - Don't use dumb shit like `math.random()` or array indices or anything else that's going to change

+### Re-Renders
+- Push stuff down the tree.
+Lift it as high as you need to, and as low as you can get away with to limit the blast radius of component updates.
+- Children Prop: Slot where parent can render content and skip re-rending intermediate components.